awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md

 (5 rows)
 ```

 When the age of a database reaches 2 billion transaction IDs, transaction ID \(XID\) wraparound occurs and the database becomes read\-only\.
-This query can be used to produce a metric and run a few times a day\.
+You can use this query to produce a metric and run a few times a day\.
 By default, autovacuum is set to keep the age of transactions to no more than 200,000,000 \([https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-FREEZE-MAX-AGE](https://www.postgresql.org/docs/current/static/runtime-config-autovacuum.html#GUC-AUTOVACUUM-FREEZE-MAX-AGE)\)\.

 A sample monitoring strategy might look like this:
 + Set the `autovacuum_freeze_max_age` value to 200 million transactions\.
 + If a table reaches 500 million unvacuumed transactions, that triggers a low\-severity alarm\.
 This isn't an unreasonable value, but it can indicate that autovacuum isn't keeping up\.
 + If a table ages to 1 billion, this should be treated as an alarm to take action on\.
 In general, you want to keep ages closer to `autovacuum_freeze_max_age` for performance reasons\.
-We recommend you investigate using the recommendations that follow\.
+We recommend that you investigate using the recommendations that follow\.
 + If a table reaches 1\.5 billion unvacuumed transactions, that triggers a high\-severity alarm\.
 Depending on how quickly your database uses transaction IDs, this alarm can indicate that the system is running out of time to run autovacuum\.
-In this case, we recommend you resolve this immediately\.
+In this case, we recommend that you resolve this immediately\.

-If a table is constantly breaching these thresholds, you need to modify your autovacuum parameters further\.
+If a table is constantly breaching these thresholds, modify your autovacuum parameters further\.
 By default, using VACUUM manually \(which has cost\-based delays disabled\) is more aggressive than using the default autovacuum, but it is also more intrusive to the system as a whole\.

 We recommend the following:
-+ Be aware and enable a monitoring mechanism so that you are aware of the age of your oldest transactions\.
++ Be aware and turn on a monitoring mechanism so that you are aware of the age of your oldest transactions\.

   For information on creating a process that warns you about transaction ID wraparound, see the AWS Database Blog post [Implement an early warning system for transaction ID wraparound in Amazon RDS for PostgreSQL](http://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.
 + For busier tables, perform a manual vacuum freeze regularly during a maintenance window, in addition to relying on autovacuum\.
 For information on performing a manual vacuum freeze, see [ Performing a manual vacuum freeze](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze)\.

 ## Determining which tables are currently eligible for autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.EligibleTables"></a>

 Often, it is one or two tables in need of vacuuming\.
 Tables whose `relfrozenxid` value is greater than the number of transactions in `autovacuum_freeze_max_age` are always targeted by autovacuum\.
-Otherwise, if the number of tuples made obsolete since the last VACUUM exceeds the "vacuum threshold", the table is vacuumed\.
+Otherwise, if the number of tuples made obsolete since the last VACUUM exceeds the vacuum threshold, the table is vacuumed\.

 The [autovacuum threshold](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#AUTOVACUUM) is defined as: